abhishekSen999/FireBird3.0.4/Getting Started/Creating Database.md

 <br >To create our database, we will need to use the isql tool.
 Firebird saves its databases under discrete files, and, by convention, the extension is **.fdb**.
 <br >**Note**: .fdb extension is just a convention, and that you can save the database as any extension you wish.

-We will first create our database using SYSDBA user in the Firebire directory itself.
+We will first create our database using SYSDBA user in the Firebird directory itself.
 We will run the isql tool and execute the **CREATE DATABASE** command as follows:<br >
 > CREATE DATABASE 'firstdb.fdb' USER 'sysdba' PASSWORD 'newpass';

 <br >This will create a file called **firstdb.fdb** inside the current directory.
 The databse is owned by SYSDBA.
 We will create a simple Sales catalog table and fill it with some data.